 Simpson University integrates biblical faith, thorough scholarship and Christ-honoring service.
 Our aim is to produce students who demonstrate constructive thinking, effective communication, Christian commitment, cultural engagement, and servant leadership.
 Simpson is a Christian university offering biblical, liberal arts and professional studies.
 Biblical and liberal arts studies build the mind, mold character, and develop basic skills, while professional studies provide preparation for particular vocations.
 At Simpson, students may choose from a range of programs leading to the bachelor of arts or bachelor of science degree.
-Two-year programs, leading to the associate of arts degree, and a one-year certificate in Bible and Theology are also available.
+Two-year programs, leading to the associate of arts degree, and a one-year certificates in Bible and Theology, Wilderness Leadership and TESOL are also available.

 Each bachelor's-degree program builds upon General Education.
-The General Education curriculum consists of courses in social sciences, history, humanities, natural science, mathematics, English, communications, and biblical studies.
-Its purpose is to provide wide-ranging liberal arts knowledge from a Christian perspective.
-Students will develop increased skills in communication, reasoning, constructive thinking, and multicultural understanding, and will be exposed to a biblical, theocentric worldview.
-The General Education curriculum is generally completed in the first two years and serves as a basis for concentrated study in a select field during the final two years of college.
+The General Education curriculum consists of courses in social sciences, history, arts and humanities, natural science, mathematics, English, communications, and biblical studies.
+The purpose of General Education is to provide wide-ranging liberal arts knowledge from a Christian perspective.
+Students will develop increased skills in communication, reasoning, constructive thinking, and multicultural awareness and competence, and will be exposed to a biblical, theocentric worldview.
+The General Education curriculum is generally completed in the first two years and serves as a basis for concentrated study in a major field during the final two years of college.
 Taken together, the foundational and major studies develop skills suitable for lifelong learning and are useful in any career.

-The academic structure for the traditional undergraduate program consists of the Betty M. Dean School of Nursing, the School of Education and School of Traditional Undergraduate Studies, comprising nine departments.
+The academic structure for the traditional undergraduate program consists of the Betty M. Dean School of Nursing, the School of Education and School of Traditional Undergraduate Studies, comprising several departments.
 Each department oversees a number of majors and minors.
 Simpson University is accredited by the WASC Senior College and University Commission (WSCUC).